Microsoft-community/Community-website/using-the-media-creation-tool.md

-# Using The Media Creation Tool
+# Using the Media Creation Tool

 One of the most common solutions to many problems in Windows is reinstalling it.
 While built-in settings exist that do this, they rely on an embedded image that can often become unstable or unusable, and as such the Media Creation Tool is recommended for this purpose.